inkVerb/VIP/501/Lesson-12.md

   - Database alternative to SQL, but needs other tools for query/parsing
 4. Comparable to JSON
   - Portable to/from JSON
-  - Machine version of what JSON is for JavaScript
+  - Machine OS version of what JSON is for JavaScript
   - JSON is used in the browser, XML is used everywhere else
 5. Can be read by many languages
   - BASH/Linux terminal (`linuxlint`)